kebman/kebman.github.io/Check If SSH Is Installed.md

 `$ ls -la ~\.ssh\*.pub`

-If there are no keys, you'll have to a [[Generate SSH Key Pair|new key pair]].
+If there are no keys, you'll have to a [new key pair](Generate SSH Key Pair).

 ### Note
-Even if you have an existing key, you may still want to generate a new key pair [[Generate SSH Key Pair For Git|just for signing commits]].
+Even if you have an existing key, you may still want to generate a new key pair [just for signing commits](Generate SSH Key Pair For Git.md).
 The reason is because it lowers exposure and thus hypothetical risk.